 Licensing Board COVID-19 advisories

 On April 6, 2021, the Licensing Board issued an advisory regarding commencements and graduations in the City of Boston.
 Read the advisory.
+On April 30, 2021, the Board updated the advisory regarding commencements and graduations regarding the social distancing of students.
+Read the updated advisory.

 On March 19, 2021, the Licensing Board issued an advisory regarding Phase IV, Step 1 reopening in Boston.
 Read the advisory.